The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

 Some people, like Coach Carson, use Real Estate to make their millions.
 Where should you start?
 The Baby Steps to Your First Rental, Flip, or Wholesale Property (6 Case Studies)

 How do investors monitor their millions, the asset allocation, investment fees, and more?
-I use Personal Capital.
+I use Empower.
 Is it safe to use?
 Jim Wang of Wallet Hacks explains why it’s probably safer than logging in directly to your bank or brokerage.
-Is Personal Capital Safe?
-Personal Capital Security Explained.
+Is Empower Safe?
+Empower Security Explained.

 What if you could have six-figures in student loan debt forgiven?
 It’s happening!
 The Biglaw Investor shares An Interview with a Person Who Received PSLF Forgiveness.